 Cake?
 Bob?
 Most readers from the United States recognize the first idiom; most British readers recognize the second idiom.
 If you are writing strictly for a British audience, then Bob's your uncle can be fine.
-However, if you are writing for an international audience, then replace that idiom with this task is easy.
+However, if you are writing for an international audience, then replace that idiom with this task is done.

 Idioms are so deeply ingrained in our speech that the special nonliteral meaning of idioms becomes invisible to us.
 That is, idioms are another form of the curse of knowledge.